hnmiecz/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Hannah Mieczkowski
+title: Hannah Mieczkowski, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD Candidate in Communication
+role:

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)